rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 # Sending a Cellular/GPS Tracker Around the World (Literally)

+*Learn how to build a low-cost (and low-code) GPS + Cellular enabled IoT asset tracker that can span the entire globe.*

 "If you don't know where you are going, you'll end up someplace else." - Yogi Berra.

 *I couldn't agree with you any more Yogi!*